UNIT-Electronics-MX/unit_devlab_ch552_multiprotocol_programmer_module/software/sphinx/src/source/7_1_0_cpld_firmware.rst

     **Proceed with caution and discretion.**

 .. note ::
     The contents of this chapter are hosted in the unit_ch55x_docker_sdk.git repository.
+    Always remember to keep Docker Desktop open in your computer; otherwise, the commands will not work properly.

 To start using your **CH552 USB Multi-Protocol Programmer** as a CPLD/FPGA programmer, follow these steps: